DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

-﻿# ASP.NET WebForms User-Friendly URLs for Views - v19.1
+﻿# ASP.NET WebForms User-Friendly URLs for Views

 ## How it works

-The application's URLs are managed by the **WebApplication.ViewUrlManager** object.
+With v19.1, the application's URLs are managed by the **WebApplication.ViewUrlManager** object.
 This object should implement the [IViewUrlManager](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Web.IViewUrlManager) interface with two methods - *GetUrl* and *GetViewShortcut*:

 ```csharp
 //C#